steveking-gh/brink/README.md

      * A section defines part of an output.
      */
     section foo {
-        // wrs writes a quoted string to the output wrs "Hello World!\n";
+        // Write a quoted string to the output wrs "Hello World!\n";
     }